-International students attending school on an F-1 visa must as a rule complete at least one academic year of courses before taking a leave of absence.
-F-1 students seeking a leave of absence prior to completing an academic year should consult with the Designated School Official (DSO) to see if any exceptions apply.
+Special Considerations for International students attending school on an F-1 visa:

+- As a rule, such students must complete at least one (1) academic year of courses before taking a leave of absence. - Generally, such students may request no more than one (1) quarter of leave. - Students who have either been SSU students for less than one (1) year or who may need more than one (1) quarter of leave from their studies should consult with the Designated School Official (DSO) to see if any exceptions apply.